-Recently we got our hands on the latest Samsung Galaxy Core Prime.
-It is an entry-level smartphone from Samsung.
-Core series is a newer line up for 2014 and Core Prime is the best option at this time.
-The device is priced at Rs 12,900 ($120).
-Around 3 years ago we bought Galaxy Y at the same price.
+Recently I bought the latest Samsung Galaxy Core Prime for myself.
+It is an entry-level Samsung smartphone from the Core series.
+The Core family is a newer lineup of 2014 with many different budget models.
+And Core Prime is the best option at this time as it sits above other core members.
+Samsung Galaxy Core Prime price in Nepal Rs 12,900 or ($120).
+I paid the full retail price to buy this device.
+Around 3 years ago, I bought the Galaxy Y at the same price.
 Now we are getting Core Prime at that price.
-It is good to see so much improvement in a small time.
-We have used this phone for quite a while and this is our full review of the device.
+So it is quite interesting to see the development.

-Galaxy Core Prime comes with Qualcomm Snapdragon 410 chipset.
-This chipset has a 1.2 GHz quad-core 64-bit processor.
-SD 410 is bundled with Adreno 306 graphics card.
-The internal storage is 8GB and about 5.5 GB is available for use.
-We can install up to 64 GB of an external SD card.
-We recommend class 10 SD card for good performance.
+Samsung Galaxy Core Prime comes with Qualcomm Snapdragon 410 chipset.
+This chipset has a 1.2 GHz quad-core processor.
+It has a 64-bit architecture, and this is a good feature.
+Now more 64-bit processors are coming to smartphones these days.
+On this SoC, there is Adreno 306 GPU for powering the graphics.
+The internal storage is 8 GB, and about 5.5 GB is available for use.
+We can install up to 64 GB of an external SD card to expand the storage.
+We recommend a class 10 SD card for good performance.

 Read More: Samsung Galaxy Ace 4 CDMA NTC Bundling